-Since arriving in Bloomington in 2003, Rachael Himsel has been active with several local arts organizations and nonprofits, sometimes as a volunteer, sometimes as staff, sometimes as teacher, sometimes as performer, and often as producer / director / publicist.
-At the end of 2019, after realizing the need for high-quality arts programming for youth in the Greater Bloomington area, she started Creative Universe, a series of arts curricula that are process-based, project-oriented, and driven by a commitment to communication, activism through art, and an understanding of past artistic movements in order to process the current and future climate for artists and our communities.
-In 2015, Ms. Himsel founded Women with Guts as an online magazine for and about gutsy women – literally and figuratively.
-Since then, she has expanded her work to theatrical productions written by or about Gutsy Women across the state of Indiana- to start.
-After more than a decade of handling national and international public relations for startups, Ms. Himsel now serves as Director of Communications for Doriot, a midwestern startup challenging the wildly lucrative and elusive world of venture capital investment.
-Named after the father of venture capital, Doriot is set to bring the worlds of Silicon Valley to the Ohio River Valley, one great idea at a time.
-She believes her degrees in the arts (BA in Music from DePauw University, Masters in Art Education from Indiana University) have helped her come to every professional situation with a creative mindset, something key to moving forward in a global market, and she thinks people of all ages should have access to a quality educational experience.
+Jasper native Rachael Himsel arrived in Bloomington in 2003 and has been active with local arts organizations and nonprofits ever since, either working, volunteering, or advocating for the important work done in the nonprofit arena.
+In 2019, after realizing the need for high-quality arts programming for youth in the Greater Bloomington area, she founded Creative Universe, a series of arts curricula that’s process-based, project-oriented, and driven by a commitment to communication, activism through art, and an understanding of past artistic movements in order to process the current and future climate for artists and our communities.
+In 2015, Ms. Himsel founded Women with Guts as a way to celebrate and connect gutsy women – literally and figuratively.
+Since then, she has expanded her work to theatrical productions written by or about Gutsy Women.
+Ms. Himsel holds a BA in Music from DePauw University and a Masters in Art Education from Indiana University.
 Contact Rachael.

 Barbara Lantz – Vice President